ccodwg/Covid19CanadaArchive/README.md

 COVID-19 Canada Open Data Working Group.
 Archive of COVID-19 Data from Canadian Government Sources. https://github.com/jeanpaulrsoucy/covid-19-canada-gov-data.
 (Access date).

-## Data sources/terms of use
+## Data sources/terms of use/supplementary material

 The sources and terms of use for each included dataset are linked below.
+Supplementary material such as data dictionaries and codebooks are also included in the list below, if available.
+These files are included with the relevant datasets in a directory named `supplementary`.

 ### Alberta